 Engagement

 Engagement is about the interactions with an investee company but it is much more than simply meeting with the company's management team.
-Engagement presents an opportunity to help shape and gain insight into a company’s long-term approach to sustainability.
+Engagement presents an opportunity to help shape and gain insight into a company’s long-term approach to ESG.
 It also gives us the opportunity to share our expectations on corporate behaviour and to influence company interactions with their stakeholders; ensuring that the companies we invest in are treating their employees, customers and communities in a responsible way.

 Environmental Factors